Tuesday, February 13, 2024

 While the eggs are cooking, get a bowl of ice water ready using 2 cups of ice cubes and 2 cups of cold water.
 I keep it in the sink.

-When the 13 minutes are up, take the pan off the heat, put it near the bowl of ice water, and use a pair of tongs to carefully move each egg individually to the bowl of ice water.
+When the 13 minutes are up, take the pan off the heat, put it near the bowl of ice water, and use a pair of tongs to carefully move each egg individually to the bowl.
 Let the eggs sit in the cold water for 15 minutes before peeling.

-Depending on the age of the egg, there is usually an air cell at one end, and it is usually at the larger end.
-I find the easiest way to peel these eggs is to kind of "smash" the large end and starting from there, peel under running cold water.
+Depending on the age of the egg, there is usually an air cell at one end—usually the larger end.
+I find the easiest way to peel these eggs is to kind of "smash" the large end and, starting from there, peel under running cold water.

 Caviar and Egg Mold